Codingpanda2/Pretendo-Docker/README.md

 | Citra emulator | ⏱️ Coming soon    |
 | Wii/DS/Switch  | ⛔ Unsupported\*  |

-_\* For testing join the discord under getting started.
-The Pretendo Network servers only support the Wii U and 3DS consoles.
+_\* The Pretendo Network servers only support the Wii U and 3DS consoles.
 Support for other consoles is not planned._

 ## Features